kristianjordan/Movie-Project/README.md

  >
  > Tools: putty, vim, valgrind
  >
- > Input: User's mood, genre, and rating
+ > (I/O for program will be through terminal)
  >
+ > Input: User's mood (happy, sad, or neutral), genre (e.g. fantasy, romance, etc), and rating (accepts a number from 0 to 5 [inclusive])
+ >
- > Output: List of movies that matches the description
+ > Output: List of movies that matches the description given based on the User’s given mood, genre, and rating.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
 Place these in the `Backlog` column